mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 I don't think, at all, that all scenarios I listed above are forms of slavery.
 But I am very confident in saying some cases are far from being obvious and if I show the same scenarios in front of different people, I am certain I would get many conflicting results.

 That's why those are battles to be fought not as one individual, but for all of us to fight as a society.
-Some things might not be super clear yet, but if everyone keeps trying to change the world for better and erradicate all forms of slavery, as a society we can evolve on these points, get more clarity on the next steps, and make sure the world we will leave to our descendents will be better than the one we received.
+Some things might not be super clear yet, but if everyone keeps trying to change the world for better and eradicate all forms of slavery, as a society we can evolve on these points, get more clarity on the next steps, and make sure the world we will leave to our descendents will be better than the one we received.

 Please do comment, give feedback, I would love to read what you think about the subject.